JuanIsturiz/Reddit-Client/README.md

+# Reddit Client

+Hello again!!
+Wellcome to my third [CodeCademy](https://www.codecademy.com/) portfolio, in this project I implemented new skills such as react.js and react-redux toolkit, it's a pleasure for me to show how much I've improved since my last two projects.

+For this project I used a date parser library named _Moment_ so for everything to work properly you'll have to run `npm install`

+Thank you for joining me in my coding journey!!

+---

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.